Tony Clark

 - Studies of modern U.S. culture, law, & politics.

-Along with gathering the oral histories of both Marine scout snipers since 1941 and directors who have served the USMC Scout Sniper Association since 1997, his current research interests are focused on conceptualizing modern forms of vetphobia.
+Along with gathering the oral histories of Marine scout snipers and building out the history of Marine scout snipers during WWI, his empirical research interests working from the critical humanities and social sciences are focused on vetphobia.

-Military & Veterans Studies Leadership & Research Collective (principal investigator/faculty-in-charge of its three initiatives):
+Military & Veterans Studies Leadership & Research Collective (principal investigator of its three initiatives):

-- Sergeant Gilbert H. "Hashmark" Johnson Undergraduate Peer Mentoring Collaborative (UPMC).
+- Sergeant Major Gilbert Johnson Undergraduate Peer Mentoring Collaborative (UPMC).

 peer-reviewed articles & essays published in refereed journals